mobeets/instrumental-river-raid/README.md

 To start the server, run the following in a terminal:

-`uv run python server.py --log_dir logs --save_name SUBJECT_ID`
+`uv run python server.py --logdir logs`

-This will save all trial data, mouse clicks, and key presses locally to the file `logs/SUBJECT_ID.jsonl`.
+This will save all trial data, mouse clicks, and key presses locally to a `.jsonl` file in `logs/`.

-To start the task, open a Chrome browser and navigate to `http://0.0.0.0:8000?subject=SUBJECT_ID`.
+To start the task, open a Chrome browser and navigate to `http://0.0.0.0:8000?subject_id=SUBJECT_ID`.

 ## Experiment details